The magnetic island; best things to do, ferry, tour and accommodation

 We only managed to visit the island for one day.
 But if you can then I would recommend staying overnight on Magnetic island.
 This way you can spend all day and night relaxing on this amazing island.
 Even if you don’t want to relax there is still plenty of things to do.

-After you visit Magnetic island, you can carry on the adventure on the easy coast of Australia.
+After you visit Magnetic island, you can carry on the adventure on the east coast of Australia.
 We did our one day on the island and carried on towards Sydney.
-This has definitely been one of the best islands to visit on the east coast of Australia.
+This has been one of the best islands to visit on the east coast of Australia.